JoaoFelipe/hcmgr/hcmgr/ReadMe.txt

 :Structure of Symbol Table
-We have a class SymbolTable that has a vector of SymbolTableEntry The SymbolTableEntry can be a SymbolEntry or a PredicateEntry The SymbolEntry can be a VariableEntry that has a string field _label or a ConstantEntry that has an unsigned int field _value
-The PredicateEntry has a string field _name and a vector of pointers of SymbolTableEntry to indicate the symbols
+We have a class SymbolTable that has a vector of SymbolTableEntry The SymbolTableEntry can be a SymbolEntry or a PredicateEntry The SymbolEntry can be a BoundEntry that has a string field _label or a ConstantEntry that has an unsigned int field _value The PredicateEntry has a string field _name and a vector of pointers of SymbolTableEntry to indicate the symbols

 This structure allows us to easily identify the type os the entry in the table by virtual methods is_constant, is_variable, is_predicate and allows us to store different types of fields: